 Robin Gale-Baker, from Sustainable Macleod, discusses growing various fruit trees.
-She has also written articles for this website about growing broad beans, cauliflower, eggplants and capsicums, other vegetables, apricot trees, persimmon trees and herbs.
-Also articles on mulch and growing techniques.
+She has also written articles for this website about growing broad beans, cauliflower, eggplants and capsicums, garlic, other vegetables, apricot trees, blueberries, persimmon trees and herbs.
+Also articles on growing techniques, mulch and shade cloth.

 Tending the raspberry patch (July)